metamorphin/Sparkasse_to_HomeBank_csv/README.md

 # Sparkasse_to_HomeBank_csv
-Convert csv from Sparkasse to csv readalbe by HomeBank
+Convert csv from Sparkasse to csv readable by HomeBank